For in-depth information on Academic Standards, view the College Catalog.

 - Failure to pass Academic Recovery course.

-At the end of each semester, students with a semester GPA of 3.25 or higher will be recognized for academic achievement.
+At the end of each semester students will be recognized for their achievement based on the semester GPA of 3.25 or above.

 I. Institutional Requirements for Students in All Programs